0xPoe/talks/slides.md

 - [fail-rs](https://github.com/tikv/fail-rs)

 <!--
-As you can see, we’ve contributed a lot to the Rust ecosystem, especially in systems programming and distributed systems.
+As you can see, we’ve contributed quite a lot to the Rust ecosystem, especially in the areas of systems programming and distributed systems.

-Several of these projects are widely used in the Rust community, and we’re proud to have had a positive impact.
+Several of these projects are widely used in the Rust community.
+For example, we maintain the jemalloactor rust implementation, and we also built the first Rust client for Prometheus.

+We even open sourced our core implementation of the Raft algorithm in Rust.

+At the same time, we borrowed many good ideas from the Go community.
+One example is that we built the first implementation of pprof in Rust, which allows you to collect and inspect CPU profiles.
+This tool is extremely useful when you’re doing performance investigations.

+In addition, TiDB is composed of multiple layers, and these layers communicate with each other using gRPC.
+As a result, we implemented the first high-performance gRPC framework in Rust.
+It has been used in production and delivers very strong performance.

+Beyond that, we’ve also developed a number of smaller libraries to improve observability and testing infrastructure.

-Please feel free to check them out.
+Please feel free to check them out—we hope these tools can be useful to you as well.
 -->

 ---
 transition: slide-left